tuya/tuya-home-ios-sdk/README.md

 ## Initialize the SDK

-1. Open the project to apply the setting, `Target => General`, and set `Bundle Identifier` to the value from Tuya developer center.
+1. Open the project to apply the setting, `Target => General`, and set `Bundle Identifier` to the value from the Tuya developer center.
-2. Import a security image to the project, rename the image as `t_s.bmp`, and then add the image to `Project Setting => Target => Build Phases => Copy Bundle Resources`.
+2. Import a security image to the project, rename it as `t_s.bmp`, and then add it to `Project Setting => Target => Build Phases => Copy Bundle Resources`.
 3. Add the following content to the project file `PrefixHeader.pch`：

 ```objective-c